Terug

 1. In a cavern, in a canyon,

-Excavating for a mine,
+excavating for a mine,

-Dwelt a miner, fortyniner,
+dwelt a miner, forty-niner,

-And his daughter Clementine.
+and his daughter Clementine.

 Oh my darling, oh my darling,

-Oh my darling Clementine!
+oh my darling Clementine,

-Thou art lost and gone for ever,
+thou art lost and gone for ever,

-Dreadful sorry, Clementine.
+dreadful sorry, Clementine.

 2. Light she was and like a fairy,

-And her shoes were number nine;
+and her shoes were number nine,

-Herringboxes, without topses,
+herring boxes, without topses,

-Sandals were for Clementine.
+sandals were for Clementine.

 3. Drove she ducklings, to the water,

-Ev’ry morning, just at nine;
+every morning, just at nine,

-Hit her foot against a splinter,
+hit her foot against a splinter,

-Fell into the foaming brine.
+fell into the foaming brine.

-4. Ruby lips above the water
+4. Saw her lips above the water

-Blowing bubbles mighty fine
+blowing bubbles mighty fine,

-But alas I was no swimmer,
+but alas!
+I was no swimmer,

-So I lost my Clementine.
+so I lost my Clementine.

-5. In a corner of the churchyard
+5. In a corner of the churchyard,

-Where the myrtle boughs entwine,
+where the myrtle boughs entwine,

-Grow the roses in their posies,
+grow the roses in their posies

-Fertilised by Clementine.
+fertilised by Clementine.

-6. Then the miner, fortyniner,
+6. Then the miner, forty-niner,

-Soon began to peak and pine;
+soon began to peak and pine,

-Thought he ought to join his daughter
+thought he ought to join his daughter,

-Now he’s with his Clementine.
+now he's with his Clementine.

 7. In my dreams she still doth haunt me,

-Robed in garments, soaked in brine,
+robed in garments, soaked in brine,

-Though in life I used to hug her,
+though in life I used to hug her,

-Now she’s dead I draw the line.
+now she's dead I'll draw the line.

-8. How I missed, her, how I missed her,
+8. How I missed her, how I missed her,

-How I missed my Clementine!
+how I missed my Clementine!

 But I kissed her little sister,

-And forgot my Clementine.
+and forgot my Clementine.

 YouTube